hamburger

 Project 75i

-• In place of that, the Naval Group of France has withdrawn from Project 75i.
-They have announced their inability to participate as they fell short of meeting India’s Request for Proposal (RFP).
+• The Naval Group of France, which had participated in Project 75, has withdrawn from Project 75i as they did not meet India’s Request for Proposal (RFP).

-• It is intended for the submarines of Project 75i to have Air-Independent Propulsion (AIP).
+• The submarines of Project 75i are intended to incorporate Air-Independent Propulsion (AIP) technology.

 Difference Between Project 75 and Project 75i